Dense Embeddings Preserving the Semantic Relationships in WordNet: Related Work

 \section{Related Work}

+Synset embeddings have been applied to improve the performances of NLP models on NLP tasks.
+For example, \cite{Recski_SimLex_999} combine word embeddings and synset embeddings to improve the performance on measuring the semantic similarity of words.
+Also, \cite{lesk_algorithm} apply a Lesk algorithm model \cite{Lesk_initial} to do Word Sense Disambiguation (WSD) based on the embeddings of WordNet synsets.
+Almost all the NLP models evolved with WordNet represent synsets by embedding vectors.

-Roughly speaking, there are two traditional ways to create embeddings for WordNet synsets: One way is to combine the embeddings of words appeared in the definition or usage examples of that synset, where pre-trained word embeddings from other models are required \cite{Autoextend}.
-Synset embeddings created in this way are dense, yet preserve no semantic relationships.
-Another way is to keep each synset in one unique dimension of the embedding vector, and then create a binary matrix recording the existence (or not) of one specific semantic relationship between any two synsets (two dimensions).
-Synset embeddings created in this way do preserve the semantic relationships.
-But these embeddings are high dimensional several-hot vectors \cite{Bengio_one_hot_embd}, which often lead to over-fitting when being used as neural network inputs \cite{cursedim}.
+Roughly speaking, there are two ways to create embeddings for WordNet synsets: One way is to combine the embeddings of words appeared in the definition or usage examples of that synset, where pre-trained word embeddings from other models are required \cite{Autoextend}.
+Another way is to keep each synset in one unique dimension when creating embeddings, and then create a binary matrix recording the existence (or not) of one specific semantic relationship between any two synsets (two dimensions) \cite{WordNet_Embeddings}.

-Therefore, many novel methods are designed to generate dense embeddings that can preserve the semantic relationships in WordNet.
-Among them, the wnet2vec \cite{WordNet_Embeddings} provides the model that is most similar to ours.
-Simply speaking, wnet2vec performs Principle Component Analysis (PCA) \cite{PCA} on the binary matrix recording the semantic relationships to obtain compressed synset vectors.
-But in this way, the semantic relationships are only implicitly preserved in the compressed vectors, which cannot be measured directly.
-Hence, we hope to design a synset embedding system with a measurement, so that the semantic relationships can be not only preserved in the dense embeddings but also explicitly measured by the measurement.
-This goal motivates our research on the sense spectrum.
+Synset embeddings created in the first way are dense and low dimensional, yet preserve no semantic relationships.
+This is because words in the definition and usage examples of a synset barely contain the information on semantic relationships.
+Synset embeddings created in the second way do preserve the semantic relationships, but these embeddings are sparse and have extremely high dimensions (10,000 dimensions or higher).
+When being used as neural network inputs, sparse and high dimensional embeddings require more weights in the low layers of neural networks, which often lead to over-fitting \cite{cursedim}.
+Hence, low dimensional embeddings that can preserve the semantic relationships among synsets in WordNet are desired, which motivates the proposed sense spectrum.